 Producers should contact their local FSA office today to register and find out how to get involved in their county's election.
 They should check with their local USDA Service Center to see if their LAA is up for election this year.
-To be considered, a producer must be registered and sign an FSA-669A nomination form or an FSA-669-A-3 for urban county committees.
+To be considered, a producer must be registered and sign an FSA-669A nomination form.
 The form and other information about FSA county committee elections are available at fsa.usda.gov/elections.